 There are many reasons to repaint your car.
-From having your sports car dripping in gold with a full colour change to repainting your car post-accident, to fix rust, peeling or to give your old car that new car shine.
+From having your sports car dripping in gold with a full colour change to repainting your car post-accident, to fix rust, paint peeling or to give your old car that new car shine.
 In theory, a full paint job is a logical step in maintaining your vehicle for the long term.
 You may want it, but the real question you need to ask is if it’s worth it.

 Repainting your car is a huge decision and a big job.
 With a multitude of steps and options to think about, this shouldn’t be an impulse buy.
 When considering whether you should repaint your car, here are a few factors to take into account when making this decision.